DHTMLX/gantt-docs/data/api/gantt_calculateduration.md

     calculates the duration of a task

 @params:
-- config|start_date 	object | Date		either the <a href="#configurationobjectproperties">configuration object</a> of a time span or the start date of the task
+- config 	object | Date		either the <a href="#configurationobjectproperties">configuration object</a> of a time span or the start date of the task
 * end_date    Date    optional, the end date of the task.
 The parameter is required when the first parameter is specified as  <i>start_date</i>.

 @returns: